metabase/metabase/docs/data-modeling/metadata-editing.md

 ### Field type

 You can use the Data Model page to edit field types for fields in your database.
-Use the **Type** dropdown menu to select from this [list of options](../users-guide/field-types.md).
+Use the **Type** dropdown menu to select from this [list of options](./field-types.md).

 In this same menu, you can also designate a column as the table's **primary key** or **foreign key**.

-See the [users guide](../users-guide/field-types.md#list-of-metabase-field-types) for more on types and how they function in Metabase.
+See [Field types](./field-types.md) for more on types and how they function in Metabase.

 ### Casting to a specific data type